Reception and Artist Talk: Thursday 7th February 2019 6-8pm

 My Life in London is the culmination of a year of creative explorations by ActionSpace artists Thompson Hall and Ian Wornast, funded by an Unlimited Emerging Artist Commission.

 Over 2017, Hall and Wornast spent time visiting galleries, landmarks and museums and researching the history of London.
 Bringing a wealth of information and inspiration back to the studio, they created a collection of paintings and drawings reflecting on their personal experiences of living in and moving around London in the 21st century.
+My Life in London was initially shown at the Koppel Project Hive in central London in March 2018 and was part of the Southbank Centre’s Unlimited Festival in September 2018.

 Ian Wornast’s drawings detail the busy public transport system and the rapidly changing cityscape.
 He uses maps and the colours, graphic design and symbols as references to create patterns.
 The result is a detailed and colourful mapping of London as Ian experiences it.